cloyop/locker/readme.md

     get itemname

-### can gen a json report of your data with get -f, it will create a json with the date as name in the directory where u call the app
+### can gen a json report of your data with get -f, it will create a json in the directory where u call the app
+### the third param will be the name (without ext), this is optional due that default name is the long date name

-    get -f
+    get -f <filename>

 ## Setter